ruimarnjr/fruity-pairs/README.md

 ## Credits

-- [Font Border](https://stackoverflow.com/questions/2570972/css-font-border) - Used to crete a font border in the heading and timer and moves.
+- [Font Border](https://stackoverflow.com/questions/2570972/css-font-border) - Used to create a font border in the heading and timer and moves.
-- [Memory Game Tutorial](https://marina-ferreira.github.io/tutorials/js/memory-game/) - Some code was taken and addapted from this amazing memory game tutorial.
+- [Memory Game Tutorial](https://marina-ferreira.github.io/tutorials/js/memory-game/) - The code to create the game was taken and addapted from this amazing memory game tutorial.
-- [Memory Game](https://moirahartigan.github.io/Portfolio-2---Alien-Memory-Game/) - The desing of Fruity Pairs was based on this memory game live project.
+- [Memory Game](https://moirahartigan.github.io/Portfolio-2---Alien-Memory-Game/) - The design of Fruity Pairs was based on this memory game live project.

 ### Content